Mengjie4FED/Data_Science_in_Python/README.md

 # Data_Science_in_Python

-Intro folder for basic Linux, Python commands, analysis and visuilization. \n Andvaced folder for machine learning modes.
+Intro folder for basic Linux, Python commands, analysis and visuilization.

+Andvaced folder for machine learning modes.